lightning-login/lnurl-auth-demo/README.md

 This is a simple demo site to showcase how damn cool it is to log in with Lightning. ⚡

 The main purpose is to spread awareness and let people know that this exists and not only works, but works really well already.
-This whole project was inspired by [stacker.news], so shout-out to @huumn.
+This whole project was inspired by [stacker.news](https://stacker.news/), so shout-out to @huumn.
 Also shout-out to @fiatjaf for his work on LNURL and for curating the [awesome-lnurl](https://github.com/fiatjaf/awesome-lnurl) list.